jrosen081/Pair/README.md

 4. Usable with Stream API within a List
 5. Inferred Type After the first declaration
 6. Can use any type for it since it uses generics
+7. Convertable from Map to List of Pairs